 What is the Ewing family of tumors?

 The Ewing family of tumors is a group of cancers that start in the bones or nearby soft tissues that share some common features.
-They can develop at any age, but these tumors are most common in early teenage years.
-There are 3 main types of Ewing tumors:
+These tumors can develop at any age, but they are most common in the early teen years.
+The main types of Ewing tumors are:

-- Ewing sarcoma of bone: Ewing sarcoma that starts in the bone is the most common tumor in this family.
+- Ewing sarcoma of bone: Ewing sarcoma that starts in a bone is the most common tumor in this family.
 This type of tumor was first described by Dr. James Ewing in 1921, who found it was different from the more common bone tumor, osteosarcoma.
-Its cells looked different from osteosarcoma cells when seen under a microscope.
+Seen under a microscope, its cells looked different from osteosarcoma cells.
 It was also more likely to respond to radiation therapy.

 - Extraosseous Ewing tumor (EOE): Extraosseous Ewing tumors start in soft tissues around bones, but they look and act very much like Ewing sarcomas in bones.
 They are also known as extraskeletal Ewing sarcomas.